devowlio/node-fdkaac/README.md

 ------------

 * Linux or Mac OS (Windows is NOT support by this package)
-* libfdk-aac and fdkaac installed (instructions see below)
+* libfdk-aac, fdkaac and ffmpeg installed (instructions see below)
 * node 6.9.* or newer

 Installation